zepedaj/soleil/docs/source/content/intro.rst

 ^^^^^^^^^^

-A modifier is a callable that takes a :class:`~dict_container.KeyNode` object and optionally outputs a new node.
+A modifier is a callable that takes a |Node| object and optionally outputs a new node.
 A modifier or tuple of modifiers can be specified as part of a raw content string key (:ref:`syntax <raw key syntax>`).
 These modifiers will be applied sequentially to the associated :class:`KeyNode`.

 If a modifier outputs a new node, subsequent modifiers will be applied to this returned noe, as illustrated by the following code snippet from the :meth:`KeyNode.modify <dict_container.KeyNode.modify>` method: